tiki/.github/profile/README.md

 ## 👋 Get Involved

 Care about decentralizing data ownership?
-*Or, as we like to put it "unfucking the internet."*
+*Or, as we like to put it, "unfucking the internet."*

 🌐 [mytiki.com](https://mytiki.com)
 👾 [discord.gg/tiki](https://discord.gg/tiki)